If you live above a noisy neighbour then the benefit of a soundproof floor is obvious but even ground floor rooms can benefit.

 If you do not want to install carpet then your options are limited beyond the floating floor but we strongly recommend at least laying a rug down to help muffle sound.

 Using Acoustic Grade Underlay For Soundproofing

 Acoustic underlay is much like it’s cheaper cousin (non-acoustic) underlay except it is thicker and denser.

 This means it can absorb significantly more vibrations than standard underlay.

 The Benefits of Acoustic Underlay

 Acoustic underlay has several great benefits on top of being a great sound insulator:

-It helps prevent heat escaping through your floor.
+- It helps prevent heat from escaping through your floor.

 How To Install Acoustic Underlay